alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 [Albert Einstein](/2021/understanding-einstein)
 we can wonder about how well his discoveries apply to the real world.
-This road will prove quite fruitful since it can help us look at some of the big mysteries of the Universe under a new light.
+This road will prove quite fruitful since it can help us look at some of the big mysteries of the universe under a new light.

 ## What Is a Physical Law